- How Your Social Media Activity Could Affect Your Life Insurance Rates

 But one change that may surprise some consumers is that life insurance companies are now monitoring social networking sites to find out if any of their policyholders are engaging in dangerous behavior that might affect their coverage.

-The internet is the cornerstone of major shift in many industries; it is a stream liner for crucial business-to-consumer interaction that resulted in increased customer satisfaction.
-Companies that fail to keep up with the latest trends will likely risk their customer base as well.
+The internet is the cornerstone of a major shift in many industries; it’s a streamliner for crucial business-to-consumer interaction that resulted in increased customer satisfaction.
+Companies that fail to keep up with the latest trends will likely risk their customer base as well, but they’ll also find that their wares become a harder sell with the passage of time…

-- Category: Industry News, Life Insurance, More news
+- Category: Articles Library, Frequently Asked Questions, Industry News, Life Insurance, More news, Term Life, Tips, Top Headlines

 Life Insurance Quotes